 Welcome to SoundWalk.org

 In 2013, one hundred years after the creation of Luigi Russolo’s “The Art of Noises,” FLOOD presented its last SoundWalk.
-We are now in the process of reconfiguring the SoundWalk website into a lasting document and living archive.
-Stayed tuned for future FLOOD events.
+In addition to serving as a lasting document and living archive, the website also serves as a supplement to a new website highlighting PUMP 2017, a multi-sensory art event highlighting Long Beach creativity and culture.

-SoundWalk was a sound art event presented annually by the Long Beach artist group, FLOOD.
+SoundWalk was a sound art event presented annually by the Long Beach artist group, FLOOD, from 2003 to 2013.
 The evening operated under the concept of a one-night experience as encountered in various indoor and outdoor spaces throughout the East Village Arts District in Downtown Long Beach.
 Through an array of practices and procedures, the artwork linked the auditory with visual, tactile, and other sensory systems.
 There were sculptures, environments, installations, both interactive and passive, as well as presentations, by sound artists with timed performances, that were scheduled during the course of the evening.

-It was FLOOD's aim to raise awareness as well engender appreciation for art set forth in sound.
-It was also important that audiences, along with the larger community, were exposed to aesthetic sensibilities and innovative approaches that existed outside those of the contemporary mainstream.
+It is FLOOD's aim to raise awareness as well engender appreciation for art set forth in sound.
+It is also important that audiences, along with the larger community, are exposed to aesthetic sensibilities and innovative approaches that existed outside those of the contemporary mainstream.
 As a result, SoundWalk2004 catalyzed such a progression towards ideas and knowledge of a new contemporaneity by introducing to the public both sound art and the underground artists who were creating it.

 That first SoundWalk was itself an underground endeavor as it was in large part the result of grass-roots efforts by local artist collective FLOOD (Kamran Assadi, Frauke von der Horst, Shelley RuggThorp, and Shea Gauer) and the cooperation of the business and residential community that operated and resided within Long Beach’s East Village.
 Galleries and stores within the Arts District accommodated a variety of indoor installations and works, resulting in uncommon intersections of art and commerce.
 Unlikely juxtapositions of the ordinary and the extraordinary presented themselves through chance encounters with the attending public.
 The evening not only offered exciting moments of transformed perception but provided a chance for those in attendance to rethink their sensory engagement with those spaces in which they functioned.